ansh1113/kitti-lidar-camera-fusion/README.md

 ## Data

-Download the KITTI raw data zip from the course Box link (requires UIUC login) and unzip to match this structure:
+Download the KITTI raw data zip and unzip to match this structure:

 ```
 data/